spectrochempy/spectrochempy/docs/userguide/analysis/analysis.rst

 Analysis
 **********

-Below you will find some tutorials on analysis process.
+Here you'll find some tutorials on the analysis methods provided by SpectroChemPy.

+The `analysis` category includes all methods and classes designed to extract properties and features from one or more NDDatasets.
-These tutorial pages can be supplemented very effectively by a review of the examples in the gallery (:ref:`examples-index`\).
+The information given on these tutorial pages can be effectively supplemented by a review of the examples in the gallery (:ref:`examples-index`\ ).

 .. note::